-It’s important to understand that dogs do not have any attachments or respect for carpet, hardwood floors or anything that we may use as a foundation in our homes which we would like to keep clean.
-They don’t know the difference nor do they care where the appropriate place is to eliminate waste, until you teach them.
-In your dog’s mind, your carpet is the same as grass or any place that will catch what is brought by that time of natural need.
+Before you even begin house training, it’s important to understand that dogs do not have any attachments or respect for carpet, hardwood floors or anything that we may use as a foundation in our homes which we would like to keep clean.
+Until you teach them, they don’t know the difference nor do they care where the appropriate place is to eliminate waste.
+In your dog’s mind, your carpet is the same as grass or any other place that will catch what is brought by that time of natural need.

-If you are training your puppy, effective housetraining takes continued repetition, which will help to strengthen your puppy’s bladder (and bowel) muscles.
+If you are training your puppy, effective house training takes continued repetition, which will help to strengthen your puppy’s bladder (and bowel) muscles.
 Keep in mind that it is natural for them not to want to eliminate waste near their feeding or sleeping areas.
-Taking your puppy to a specific location, at the same times per day on a daily basis, is the key to successful housetraining.
+Taking your puppy to a specific location, at the same times each day, is the key to successful house training.

-If used correctly, implementing a crate or confinement, housetraining can be accomplished in just a few weeks.
-However, if you got your puppy at a pet shop, chances are since they are not able to leave their confinement, it’s harder for them to develop that association of leaving their sleeping quarters to answer nature’s call.
+If used correctly, implementing a crate or confinement routine can ensure house training is accomplished in just a few weeks.
+However, if you got your puppy at a pet shop, chances are since they were not able to leave their confinement, it will be harder for them to develop the association of leaving their sleeping quarters to answer nature’s call.

-With a combination of positive reinforcement and repetition, you will be well on your way to housetraining your new companion.
-Being consistent with how often and when you feed your dog is vital to the success of housetraining your new best friend.
-It’s easier to recognize how far from feeding or drinking does your dog take to process and come to the moment when they need to relieve themselves.
+With a combination of positive reinforcement and repetition, you will be well on your way to house training your new companion.
+Being consistent with how often and when you feed your dog is also vital to the success of house training your new best friend.
+It’s easier to recognize how far from feeding or drinking your dog takes to process and come to the moment when it needs to relieve itself.
 Prevention is key here.

 Setting an alarm is a good reminder if you think it will help you to be more consistent with taking your dog out at certain times.